Updated: Oct 28, 2020

 Who made that?

 For example, by buying inchiostro and paper's products you are not only buying and helping us grow, but you are also supporting the families of our providers and artisans in Italy.
 We know well that sustainability, passion and quality are the cornerstones of their artisanal and handmade work.
-And these same values are what we behold in our culture.
-What we truly care is cultivating traditions, beauty, creativity craftsmanship and made in Italy manufacturing, showing our products to you, our customers, is not just about business, but hopefully educating people to make aware choices when buying.
-We do this starting from the choice of exclusively selling products made in Italy, but also by creating categories of objects, like our weekly planner, that we believe can improve our lifestyle and, ultimately, the world.
+And these same values are what we behold in my own business culture.
+What I truly care is cultivating traditions, beauty, creativity craftsmanship and made in Italy manufacturing, showing our products to you, our customers, is not just about business, but hopefully educating people to make aware choices when buying.
+We do this starting from the choice of exclusively selling products made in Italy, but also by creating categories of objects, like our weekly planner, that we believe can improve your lifestyle and, ultimately, the world.

 Changing the world, one planner at a time.